jason-nordheim/knowledge/algorithms/big-o.md

     return max
 }
 ```
-The function `maxiumum` defined above is an example of an algorithm.
+The function `maximum` defined above is an example of an algorithm.
 It is a strictly defined process for finding the largest value in a collection of numbers.

 The `maximum` function involves the following steps
 1. create `max` variable (allocate memory)